Plan For The Future With Wills And Trusts

 In order to properly draft a will that accomplishes your goals, you need to seek advice of an experienced estate planning attorney, who is familiar with Michigan law.

-Your will should be stored in a safe location where those you trust can access it when the time comes.
+It’s important your will is stored in a safe location where those you trust can access it when the time comes.
 As our client, we can keep a copy of your will on hand at our Fowlerville office.

 Avoid Probate And Protect Loved Ones With A Trust

 Unlike a will, a trust allows for the transfer of your assets in a manner of your choosing without the probate process.
-This is one among many benefits of a trust.
+They can be structured in a variety of ways, and according to a variety of benchmarks-be they the age of the recipient or how the money should be spent.

 Trusts can be drafted to: